30-Day vs 45-Day SLA Mapping: Statutory Deadline Enforcement at Intake

 if extension_granted:

-return verified_at + timedelta(days=base_days)
+return verified_at + timedelta(days=days)

 Phase 4: Connector Synchronization & Audit Ledger